Last Updated on by

 - Are you fatigued more often than not, because noise is interfering with sleep?

-- Are you unable to relax in your home because of noise?
+- Are you unable to relax in your home because of the noise?

 - Is your blood pressure perceptively higher than normal since you’ve been subjected to noise?